karkirowle/cyclegan_pytorch/README.md

  ### Problematic points that should be checked

  - TODO: DatasetLoader: is it called only once? (i.e is sampling in time happening every epoch?)
- - TODO: MCEP normalisation is not done I think
+ - TODO: Pitch conversion (normalisation/denormalisation or CycleGAN-based)